energywebfoundation/ew-did-registry/docs/classes/claimsfactory.md

 # Class: ClaimsFactory

-An implementation of claim factory
+An implementation of claims factory

 **`class`**